GaryTin/hackUST_2022/README.md

 - We assume that Retailer’s POS system will only scan(input) their own procured products (which are bought from the Manufacturer).
 Random data input may lead to undefined behaviors as scanning products that do not exist in the store will not happen in real-life operations.
     - List of product IDs that can be inputted into the POS system for the demonstration account: [65,67,68,69,85,86,89].
+    - If more products are supplied by manufacturers.
+Please refer to the .txt file for those product IDs.
+This file is auto-generated after the manufacturer's wholesale sale process.

 ## 🔌Disconnecting MetaMask Account